 Lunch – Homemade Vegetable Soup, Macaroni & Cheese

 A good base for any soup is diced carrot, garlic and shallot.
 In a soup pot heated with oil, add the aromatics along with salt, pepper and herbs of choice.
 Sautee until the shallot is clear, about 3 minutes at medium heat.
 Add the chicken stock, add the pasta or egg noodles and bring to a boil slowly.
 Cook pasta to al dente or about 9 minutes.
-At the end, stir in the thawed frozen vegetable blend and beans.
+At the end, stir in the thawed frozen vegetable blend and a can of black beans.
 The liquid in the beans will thicken the broth.
 If you prefer rice, cook the rice separately and blend into the finished soup.

 Macaroni & Cheese is easy to make.
 First, cook two cups of elbow noodles al dente.
 Drain in a colander but reserve ¼ cup of pasta water.
 Butter a baking dish large enough to hold the noodles comfortably.
 In a large pot, melt 2 tablespoons of butter on medium heat, stir in 1 ½ tablespoons of flour with black pepper.
 This is a roux.
 Add the half and half to this mixture and cook slowly until thickens.
 About 8 minutes.
 Blend in the cheese and stir until it is all melted together.
 Pour the noodles into the baking dish, blend in the pasta water if the noodles are dry, pour the cheese over the noodles and blend together well.
 Sprinkle with a light coating of bread crumbs.
 Bake in a 350◦ oven for about 30 minutes or until it just starts to turn light light brown.